TRAVEL TRENDS FOR 2019

 The average length of stay is expected to hold strong in 2019 at two nights plus, which is consistent with the travel habits of Oaks’ guests in 2018.
 With some key public holidays making a long weekend or four-day trip much easier to sneak in, we expect to see the popularity of these mini-breaks continue.

-There are definite advantages for travellers to book two nights’ accommodation or more, with discounts often available on multi-night stays.
+There are definite advantages for travelers to book two nights’ accommodation or more, with discounts often available on multi-night stays.
 With ‘stay longer and save’ offers set to continue this year, this trend is sure to stick around.

-Travellers will flock to Queensland’s coast
+Travelers will flock to Queensland’s coast

 While city properties are predicted to continue to top our most popular destinations in 2019, including Sydney, Melbourne, Brisbane and Adelaide, we’re tipping our key coastal locations will give them a run for their money, and Queensland will lead the charge.

 Stats from Tourism & Events Queensland show that 22.5 million domestic visitors headed to the Sunshine State in the year ended June 2018.
-With thousands of kilometres of beaches to sink your toes into, and attractions to suit every traveller within reach, its little wonder why Queensland’s coastline is so popular.
+With thousands of kilometres of beaches to sink your toes into, and attractions to suit every traveler within reach, its little wonder why Queensland’s coastline is so popular.